 2. Disability, sport and social theory

-4. Elite disability sport and empowerment: from the playground to the Oval
+4. Disability sport and empowerment: from the playground to the Oval

-5. Classification, valorisation and the hierarchy of sight
+5. Classification and the hierarchy of sight: valorisation of disabled sporting bodies

 7. Embodiment, identity and disability sport: the close of play